How to Overcome Guilt: Strategies for Managing and Healing

 This type of guilt is when you feel remorse for your thoughts or actions.
 It could be about your interactions with another person or yourself.

-Behavioral guilt is what motivates you to make amends for your actions or words.
-It also helps make changes to your future behavior, resulting in personal growth.
+Behavioural guilt is what motivates you to make amends for your actions or words.
+It also helps make changes to your future behaviour, resulting in personal growth.

 Existential Guilt